This article provides a summary of new features, enhancements, and resolved issues in Zuora Revenue version 37.007.00.00.

 Enhancement to Waterfall tab in Workbench

-In the Waterfall tab on the Revenue Contract Detail page, enhancements are made to indicate different currency information of the waterfall data for multi-currency contracts.
+In the Waterfall tab on the Revenue Contract Detail page, the following new columns are introduced to indicate different currency information of the waterfall data for multi-currency contracts.
+You can add them to the waterfall layout as you need.

-- The Waterfall Currency column is also introduced and is displayed right in front of the first period of the waterfall to indicate the currency that is used to calculate and present the waterfall data.
-This currency is what has been selected in the filter of the Waterfall tab.
+- Waterfall Currency: The currency that is used to calculate and present the waterfall data, which is also the currency that is selected in the filter of the Waterfall tab.

 New columns added to Waterfall Report